mmower/moneo/README.md

 ## Contexts

 Rendering happens in a context.
 This is passed to the `render` method of the `MoneoTemplate`.
+Whenever one of the evaluation, iteration, or missing operators is used the associated `keypath` is resolved in the current context using the `NSKeyValueCoding` method `-valueForKeyPath:`.
+This allows specifying properties enclosed in objects within the context.

+Note that when using the iteration operator `{{@<keypath>}}` the context used when rendering within the contained content will be the series of 1 or more objects obtained from the keypath.

 ## Error Handling

-Right now there is none.
-(See Notes above!)
+The `MoneoParser` has an `error` property which should be checked when parsing fails.
+Right now there is no diagnostic information about errors as I'm still trying to figure out how you embed this information using Ragel!